eshannaik/Desktop-Assistant/README.md

     Empty recycle bin.
     Send a mail.
     Tell the current weather report for any place on the planet.
+    Hows the top news from Times of India.
     Lists out the microphones that your system has.
     You can also stop the virtual assistant from listening for a certain period of time.
     You can shutdown your system using the assistant.